Typical costumes, traditional culture

 The Zoque community uses black threads on white cloth with the help of renkeasas, a wooden tool with 4 legs.

 Ethnic richness in Oaxaca is as vast as its territory, which is comprised of 570 municipalities, where 12 different indigenous communities live.
 There is an estimate of 300 typical Oaxacan costumes that artisans weave in cotton, wool and silk.

-Mixes fabrics have trascended frontiers thanks to their fine flower embroidery.
-Black and red colors predominate in his designs, which are usually adorned with figures of suns and magueys.
+Mixes fabrics have transcended frontiers thanks to their fine flower embroidery.
+Black and red colors predominate in their designs, which are usually adorned with figures of suns and magueys.

 The Chinantec fabrics are infused with vibrant colors, having pieces splashed of red, pink and purple.
 The meaning of their symbology is related to the origin of the world, and the coexistence of life and death.

 Original from Hidalgo state, Otomí indigenous community are recognized in many parts of the world.
 The tenangos, which are pieces of white cloth full of embroidery in vivid colors representing natural and animal kingdom’s figures.